devnull-tools/soda/README.md

       additional_parameters="$additional_parameters --extension=$BACKUP_EXTENSION"
     }

+### convention (parameter_name, parameter_value, convention_value, description)

+Same as `#parameter` but applies to values that have a convention and, so, will have always a value assigned (even if the user didn't specify one).

+    convention "output-format" "pdf" "Sets the output format"

+    echo "$OUTPUT_FORMAT" # will print 'pdf' if user didn't use the `--output-format` parameter.

 ### exists ([type] path)

 Checks if the file $SODA_USER_HOME/$type/$NAMESPACE/$path exists using the namespace of the invoked task or imported namespace.
 The file path will be stored in the $FILE variable.
 If the *type* is not passed then **resources** will be used.